 - Advanced predictive data analytics

-- Advanced data visualisation (basic virtual reality)
+- Advanced data visualization (basic virtual reality)

-- 3D printing for modelling/prototyping
+- 3D printing for modeling/prototyping

 - Intelligent content extraction